 - Target transportation plans and funding to ensure new infrastructure provides better choices for people to get to work, school and play.

 - Strengthen rural communities and economies; protect open spaces to reduce development pressures on these critical lands.

 More information on our work can be found in the five categories on the left.
 Make sure to also visit our "take action" pages to find out what you can do to make Maryland an even better place to live, work, and play!

 Join us on Wednesday, October 29, 2014 from 9:00 am to 12:00 pm at Morgan State University's award winning Center for the Built Environment.
 The symposium will feature thought-provoking presentations and lively discussion of sustainability best practices that are transforming Baltimore and cities throughout the world.

-Approved for 4 AIA Learning Units.
-AICP CM credits pending.
+Approved for 4 AIA Learning Units and 3 AICP CM credits.

-American Brewery - Bringing Back a Baltimore Icon with Anne Powell, Senior Associate with Ayers Saint Gross
+American Brewery - Bringing Back a Baltimore Icon with Anath Ranon, AIA, Principal with Cho Benn Holback + Associates and Ann Powell, AIA, Senior Associate with Ayers Saint Gross

-Horseshoe Casino Baltimore - Gambling on Sustainability with Neal Fiorelli, Managing Partner at Lorax Partnerships, B&R Construction Services
+Horseshoe Casino Baltimore - Gambling on Sustainability with Neal Fiorelli, Managing Partner at Lorax Partnerships and Bob Rosenfelt and Tom Hewitt, B&R Construction Services

 Baltimore City Public Schools - Going Green with Joanne Pi-Sunyer, Green Schools Coordinator for Baltimore City Public Schools and Andrea Calderon, Green Schools Assistant at the Baltimore City Office of Sustainability